If you are a local student you may be eligible.

 People who work with children are at increased risk of vaccine-preventable diseases.
 Staff in these workplaces can also transmit vaccine-preventable diseases to the children in their care.
 For more information please visit the Victorian Department of Health website.

 Academic: Australian Year 12 equivalency

-English: Academic IELTS 5.5 with no individual band below 5.0, Pearson PTE Academic 42 overall with no individual communicative skill below 36, or Melbourne Polytechnic recognised equivalency.
+English: Academic IELTS 5.5 (Academic level) with no individual band below 5.0, Pearson PTE Academic 42 overall with no individual communicative skill below 36, or Melbourne Polytechnic recognised equivalency.

 English language ability equivalent to IELTS 5.5 (Academic) level.

 Other: Attend a course information interview session by the Department before an Offer can be processed.
 Interviews via Skype/ zoom or telephone are available for overseas or interstate applicants.

 Applicants will need to provide a current volunteer Victorian Working with Children Check (WWCC) and recent international police check to complete placement requirements.

 You must provide a Working with Children Check (WWC) and a police check.